AndCake/zino/README.md

 			// this will extract the A-tag's title attribute element.div[0].a.title

+	* body
+		- an attribute of the custom element allowing read/write access to it's content.
+Essentially the same as using innerHTML.
+When using for write-access, the tag is automatically re-rendered.

+		- Example:

+			// somewhere on the page
+			document.querySelector('my-custom-tag').body = 'this is my new content';

 	* props
 		- an object used to define the initial internal state of the component.
 You can read the state by using `this.props.<prop-name>`, however, never write a value to the state using this syntax.
 Instead use `this.setState('<prop-name>', <prop-value>);`, else there will be no automatic re-rendering of the component upon state-change.